feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 createApp(App).mount("#app");
 ```

-Once you got the imports all setup you will need to add the `.feather-styles` class to the root node of your application.
-If you are using FeatherDS in a legacy application and want to limit CSS bleed put this class on the parent node of the DOM containing the FeatherDS components.
+Once you have the imports setup you will need to add the `.feather-styles` class to the root node of your application.
+If you are using FeatherDS in a legacy application and want to limit CSS bleed, put this class on the parent node of the DOM element containing the FeatherDS components.

 ## Using Components

-When it comes time for you to use are components be sure to check out the available examples that each component has.
+When it comes time for you to use our components, each one has multiple examples to help you get started.
 They will detail how to import and use a component in different scenarios.
 The following workflow is for Vue SFC structure.

 Import the component and declare it in the `components` section of your SFC.